 Let’s help students build a habit of good attendance early & often: bit.ly/1oqfID7 #schooleveryday [TWEET THIS NOW]

-- Attendance Awareness Month is September, but the campaign to end chronic absence starts now!
+- Join the Attendance Awareness Campaign to end chronic absence!
 It’s a bigger problem than you probably think.
 Learn more about chronic absence and join the Attendance Awareness Campaign today! http://bit.ly/1oqfID7

 - Addressing chronic absence is a key component of improving graduation rates, increasing academic achievement and giving young people the best chance at success in their adult life.
 Join the Attendance Awareness Campaign and make a difference for your community: http://bit.ly/1oqfID7

 - Improving attendance and reducing chronic absence is not rocket science, but it does take commitment, collaboration and tailored approaches to the particular strengths and challenges of each school or community.
 Across the nation, schools, communities and advocates have successfully taken steps to ensure children are attending school more regularly. http://bit.ly/1oqfID7